Quantizations of conical symplectic resolutions I: local and global structure: Quantizations

 \subsection{Quantum Hamiltonian reduction}

-Let $G$ be a connected reductive algebraic group over $S$, and let $\fX$ be a smooth Noetherian symplectic variety equipped with an action of $G\times\bS$, such that the symplectic form has $\bS$-weight $n>0$.
-We will assume that the action of $G$ is Hamiltonian with flat moment map $\mu:\fX\to\mg^*$, and that $\mu$ is $\bS$-equivariant with respect to the weight $n$ scalar action on $\mg^*$.
-A {\bf Hamiltonian \boldmath$G$-action} on the pair $(\fX, \cQ)$ consists of \begin{itemize} \item an action of $G$ on $\fX$ as above \item a $G$-structure on $\cQ$ \item a $G$-equivariant filtered\footnote{We filter $U(\mg)$ so that the associated graded $\C[\mg^*]$ has $\mg$ sitting in degree $n$.} $\C[S]$-algebra homomorphism $\eta\colon U(\mg)\to \secs(\cQ[h^{-1}])\subset A$ \end{itemize} such that for all $x\in \mg$, the adjoint action of $\eta(x)$ on $\cQ$ agrees with the action of $x$ induced by the $G$-structure on $\cQ$.
+Let $\cQ$ be an $\bS$-equivariant quantization of $\fX$.
+Let $G$ be a connected reductive algebraic group over $\C$, and assume that $\fX$ is equipped with a $G$-action commuting with the action of $\bS$.
+We will assume that the action of $G$ is Hamiltonian with moment map $\mu:\fX\to\mg^*$, and that $\mu$ is $\bS$-equivariant with respect to the weight $n$ scalar action on $\mg^*$.
+A {\bf Hamiltonian \boldmath$G$-action} on the pair $(\fX, \cQ)$ consists of \begin{enumerate} \item an action of $G$ on $\fX$ as above \item a $G$-equivariant structure on $\cQ$ so that the algebra map $\cQ\to \fS_\fX$ is equivariant \item a $G$-equivariant filtered\footnote{We filter $U(\mg)$ so that the associated graded $\C[\mg^*]$ has $\mg$ sitting in degree $n$.} $\C[S]$-algebra homomorphism $\eta\colon U(\mg)\to \secs(\cQ[h^{-1}])\subset A$ \end{enumerate} such that for all $x\in \mg$, the adjoint action of $\eta(x)$ on $\cQ$ agrees with the action of $x$ induced by the $G$-structure on $\cQ$.
 The map $\eta$ is called a {\bf quantized moment map} because the associated graded induces a $G\times\bS$-equivariant classical moment map $\mu\colon\fX\to\mg^*$, where $\bS$ acts on $\mg^*$ with weight $-n$.
 We note that for any $x\in\mg$, we will have

 The following proposition says that the condition of admitting a quantized moment map is no stronger than the condition of admitting a classical moment map.
 Recall that we use $\chi(\mg)$ to denote the vector space of characters $\mg\to\C$.